goauthentik/authentik/website/integrations/services/nextcloud/index.md

         :::tip
         You need to enable the "Use group provisioning" checkmark to be able to write to this field
         :::
--   Use unique user ID: If you only have one provider you can uncheck this if you prefer (This will affect your Federated Cloud ID, under _Personal settings_ -> _Sharing_ -> _Federated Cloud_).
+    -   Use unique user ID: If you only have one provider you can deselect this if you prefer.
+This will affect your Federated Cloud ID, which you can check under _Personal settings_ -> _Sharing_ -> _Federated Cloud_.
+If the box is selected, nextcloud will pick a random number here (`437218904321784903214789023@nextcloud.instance` for example).
+Otherwise, it will use the mapped user ID (`<authentik's sub or user_id>@nextcloud.instance`).
     :::tip
     To avoid your group assignment being a hash value, deselect **Use unique user ID**.
     :::